reedwade/pst4natlib/README.txt

 Known Bugs:

-    - fails on certain charset encodings and skips injection of messages with at Thai content, probably others
+    - fails on certain charset encodings and skips injection of messages with at least Thai content, probably others
     - needs a lot more testing to be sure